-- Open creativity is awesome, but I’m also a believer in providing clear direction.
+Open creativity is awesome, but we’re also believers in providing clear direction.
 There’s nothing worse than being told to write anything at all when no ideas seem to come.
 Some kids will come up with their own ideas, but you should also have assignments, story starters, fun ideas, and specific directions on hand for those writers who don’t come up with topics and ideas well on their own.
 The Writer’s Workshop units are a go-to source of inspiration for those tidbits of fun.

 Pre-writing is an important first step in the writing process.
 Talking about ideas, drawing a picture, creating a character sketch, or making a web or outline can make an overwhelming assignment manageable.
 A fun pre-writing activity is a great mini-lesson with each new genre you start

 Every day is different and variety is key.
 Sometimes we’re quietly writing at desks.
 Sometimes we’re outside listing as many things as we can see in our yard together.
 You may find me typing up a story with a kid at my side as we talk about how to make the writing better.
 You may see us all sitting together writing a collective story, with Mom as the

 We write all throughout our day, whether we’re writing what we learned about an artist, explaining a math concept in a journal entry, writing up an experiment, or creating a passage in our world explorer journals.
 Our Writer’s Workshop gives us the flexibility to write about anything we have big ideas about.
 As we master the writing process and learn how to be better writers, we get to use those skills to better share the ideas we have.
 Through Writer’s Workshop, we grow!
 We hope you’ll join us in creating a Writer’s Workshop in your homeschool.
 We can’t wait to see the ways you grow too!